summer-c-w/lab02/README.md

 ### Due Date

-Your assignment submission is due by 11:59 PM, Saturday....
+Your assignment submission is due by the end of the lab period.
+Write access to your repository will end at 11:59 PM, Saturday, February 3, 2024.

 ### Grading Rubric